javascript-tutorial/en.javascript.info/9-regular-expressions/04-regexp-escaping/article.md

 - `\u1234` -- becomes the Unicode character with such code,
 - ...And when there's no special meaning: like `\d` or `\z`, then the backslash is simply removed.

 So the call to `new RegExp` gets a string without backslashes.
-That's why it doesn't work!
+That's why the search doesn't work!

 To fix it, we need to double backslashes, because quotes turn `\\` into `\`: